parker1992/iptv-proxy/README.md

       - M3U_LOCATION= # Required.
 Either a path or URL.
       - RELOAD_INTERVAL_MIN=60 # Not required and defaults to 60.
 This is used to update the /static directory with the latest m3u file.
       - LISTEN_PORT=8080
+      - M3U_PORT=8080 # The port to add to the m3u file.
+If the app is running on port 80, you may not need this.

     depends_on:
       - nordlynx
 ```